MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/operator-connect-plan.md

 ## Benefits

-With Operator Connect, if your existing operator is a participant in the Microsoft Operator Connect program, they can manage the service for bringing PSTN calling to Teams.
+With Operator Connect, if your existing operator is a participant in the Microsoft Operator Connect Program, they can manage the service for bringing PSTN calling to Teams.
 The Operator Connect program provides the following benefits:

 - **Leverage existing contracts, or find a new operator.** You keep your preferred operator and contracts, or choose a new one from a selection of participating operators to meet your business needs.